luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 void release();
 ```

-: Resets the plaintext.
-This function releases any memory allocated by the
-plaintext, returning it to the memory pool.
+Usage: Resets the plaintext.
+This function releases any memory allocated by the plaintext, returning it to the memory pool.

 <br>